 Instructions

-- In the bowl of an electric stand mixer, mix eggs, oil, bananas, pineapple, and vanilla until smooth.
+- In the bowl of an electric stand mixer, combine dry ingredients (flour through cloves).

-- With the mixer set on low speed, slowly dry ingredients slowly to wet ingredients.
+- With the mixer set on low speed, add fruit mixture slowly to dry ingredients.

 - Pour equal amounts of batter into three prepared 9 inch cake pans.
 Bake at 325 for 30 minutes or until done.